Housing Support

 15 minutes by foot from Honancho Station (Tokyo Metro Marunouchi Line)

-Please refer to Web Piloti for detailed information for enrolled students.
+Please refer to Web Piloti for detailed information.

 Support for Finding Housing by Sophia Campus Support